-The Avocado a la Plancha in tomato broth had me swooning the first time I went, and continues to impress me every visit.
-With a dedicated vegan menu, Jon Fraser’s sexy vegetarian restaurant focuses on making vegetables sing.
+The Avocado a la Plancha in tomato broth had me swooning the first time I went.
+With a dedicated vegan menu, John Fraser’s sexy vegetarian restaurant focuses on making vegetables sing.
 The food is luscious and flavors are surprising, carefully curated so you can go here with your hottest date, your finickyest foodie coworker or your friend with the expense account

 Forgive the cliché, but you must come to the neighborhood made famous by HBO’s Girls to eat with your hands at this cool vegan Ethiopian restaurant.
 You literally can’t order wrong - everything is delicious.
 The drinks are great, the coffee is special, and live music creates a very authentically Ethiopian experience.

-Once only open for a few hours a day to lines that wrapped the East Village block, feel grateful that this spot is now open for business all day (except Tuesday).
+Once only open for a few hours a day to lines that wrapped the East Village block, feel grateful that this spot is now open for business all day.
 Come for the hearty, drippy, signature burgers and stay (though it’s really more go) for the tiny menu of sides which are new and old, delicious and bold, and will leave you saying more please!

 Comfort food abounds at this retro, popular diner with delicious, plant-based spins on breakfast classics.
-Get the Bennedict and the banging Kale Caesar Salad, Tempeh Wings and some sweet baked thang as you hang with the vegan cognoscenti.
-For an even sweeter bonus, get thee to all-vegan Dunwell Donuts around the corner.
+Get the Benedict and the banging Kale Caesar Salad, Seitan Wings and some sweet baked thang as you hang with the vegan cognoscenti.
+For an even sweeter bonus, get thee to all-vegan Dun-Well Donuts around the corner.

 There’s something unassumingly simple about this midtown Zen Buddhist restaurant that seems to belie its Michelin Star.
 But hang on to your prayer beads because there’s nothing unsophisticated about this Kaiseki-style eatery.
 In fact you may just find magically plated, deeply flavored, gustatory Nirvana here made of harmoniously in-season vegetables you've never tasted in combinations you’ve never imagined.